bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 ## Why A GPU-Accelerated Autorouter Is Dumb

 GPUs are really good at parallel problems.
 And you would think autorouting is a very parallel problem.
 It's just finding a path between two points on a graph.
 There are algorithms that are embarrassingly parallel that just do this.
-It's not that easy, but there is a good case for using a GPU.
+This is true, but there's a lot you're not considering.

-Instead of mapping an entire (blank) PCB into a GPU's memory and drawing traces around obstacles, an autorouter is about finding a path under constraints that are always changing.
+Instead of mapping an entire (blank) PCB into a GPU's memory and drawing traces around obstacles, an autorouter is about finding a path _under constraints that are always changing_.

 If you have three nets, route(A→B), route(C→D), and route(E→F), you start out by routing the direct path (A→B).
 But (C→D) can't take the direct path between those points, because it's blocked by (A→B).
 Now (E→F) is blocked by both previous routes, so it takes a worse path.

 It's _like_ the traveling salesman problem, but all the salesmen can't take the same road.
 Also there are thousands of salesmen.

 There's a reason this is the hardest problem in computer science.
 This is why people have been working on autorouters for sixty years, and they all suck.

-GPUs are terrible at this problem.
+GPUs are mostly terrible for autorouting.
 Should net (A→B) be higher priority than (C→D)?
-If they are, GPUs hate branching logic.
+GPUs hate branching logic.
 You can't route (C→D) until you've routed (A→B), so that embarrassingly parallel problem is actually pretty small.
 Now deal with Design Rules.
 If you don't want a trace to intersect another trace of a different net, you apply the design rules.
 But this changes when you go to the next net!
 You're constantly redefining Design Rules, which kills any GPU efficiency.

 But all is not lost.
 There's exactly one part of autorouting that's actually parallel, and a useful case to deploy a GPU.
 Lee's Wavefront expansion.
 You route your traces on a fine-pitch grid, and propagate a 'wave' through the grid.
 Each cell in the wave can be processed independently.
 Shortest path wins, put your trace there.
 That's what I'm using the GPU for, and the CPU for everything else.
 Yeah, it's faster, but it's not _great_.
 Don't trust the autorouter, but at least this one is fast.